Ten must-see places to visit to discover the true essence of Venice. Let's discover them together!

 Punta della Dogana from above

 Located in the Dorsoduro district, Punta della Dogana is a thin triangular area stretching between the Grand Canal and the Giudecca Canal, from where you have a complete and breathtaking view of the Doge's Palace, St Mark's Campanile and the Church of San Giorgio.
-This area is also home to the most important church in Venice, after St Mark's Basilica: the Basilica of Santa Maria della Salute.
+This area is also home to one of the most beautiful churches in Venice, if not the most beautiful, after St Mark's Basilica: the Basilica of Santa Maria della Salute.
 We advise you to wait here for the sunset, to see the whole basin of San Marco turn golden.

 1. Rialto Bridge